Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Abductions/Part 3.md

 Category: [[Art]] [[Alien Comic]]
 ___
+Lucas asks ARSE to interview the old gardener, while he interviews Anya about the ring.

+ARSE learns from the gardener that he never feels rested after a sleep.
+And gardener warns them of turnip burns (week of pain) if they're gonna go play in the forest.

+Lucas sees Anya, who wants to sell a new batch of quartz rings.
+She shows Lucas that her hands are healed.
+Lucas asks about Aluminium ring, and about Viktor, Elena, Elena's father.
+Anya tells Lucas to meet her after work, for she has something to show him.

+part 4

+Lucas goes to visit Viktor and confronts him about lying of being abducted, and that Elena and Viktor are secretly lovers.
+Viktor admits but

+Lucas meets up with ARSE at comm center.

+After work, Lucas meets with Anya who takes him to the forest.
+She shows him the history of the eurasian space program.
+Then the quartz cave.

+When Lucas and Anya returns, there is commotion in the town.

 **Anya**: (happy to see him but also sad) “Ahhh, Mr. Yang.
 I’m sorry things turned out this way.”

 **Lucas**: “No, the apology is mine.”